Movember - Grow a moustache for the good cause

-As guys, we all know how strong peer pressure is and how we’re being taught by society to be strong, tough, have no fear and that we should never show weaknesses.
+As guys, we all know how strong peer pressure is and how we’re being taught by society to be strong, tough, to have no fear and that we should never show our weaknesses.

-That’s why a lot of men feel like it’s impossible to talk about their problems, their doubt, their health issues and keep everything for themselves
+That’s why a lot of men feel like it’s impossible to talk about their problems, their doubts, their health issues and keep everything for themselves

-Every year during the month of November, they're holding events in every parts of the world to raise awareness on every issues men could be facing, for prostate and testicular cancer to mental illness.
+Every year during the month of November, they're holding events in every parts of the world to raise awareness on the most common issues men are facing, from prostate and testicular cancer to mental illness.

 Because let's face it, this lack of discussion is what cost the life of thousands of men every year.
 This has to change.

-We need to show to those in difficulty that they’re not alone and in a time when we're trying to be perfect on social media, show people our flaws and share the challenges we face.
+We need to show people who face difficult times that they’re not alone and in a time when we all pretend to be perfect on social media, it's time to also show our flaws and to share the challenges we face.

 But in reality it doesn’t work like that and a lot of people have failed to acknowledge their demons and it just made their issues even bigger.